Glossary · AI from A to Z

 In-context learning

 The model "learns" from the examples you provide in your prompt — without actually being retrained.
 You show three examples of the correct format and the model follows the pattern for your new questions.
-The difference from fine-tuning: in-context learning disappears when the conversation ends.
+The difference from fine-tuning: in-context learning disappears once the conversation ends.

 Jailbreak